jules2689/trudeau/docs/2020-04-17/pre_news.md

+I'm rosemary Barton.
-I'm rosemary Barton Thank you for joining us on CBC CBC news network, or streaming around the world.
+Thank you for joining us on CBC, CBC news network, or streaming around the world.
-We are, as we do at this time of day, standing by to hear from Prime Minister Justin Trudeau He is expected today to respond to some of the urgent appeals to support various industries across Canada.
+We are, as we do at this time of day, standing by to hear from Prime Minister Justin Trudeau.
+He is expected today to respond to some of the urgent appeals to support various industries across Canada.
 For weeks, as his government has been rolling out emergency aid for Canadian businesses and workers.
 The Prime Minister has also been promising second -- sect oral help by certain industries that have been hit particularly hard by the COVID-19 shutdown.
 Let me bring in My colleagues as we stand by and wait for the Prime Minister.